Azure/GPT-RAG/docs/AZDO-SETUP.md

 ## 1. Create azd environments & Service Principals

 `cd` to the root of the repo.
 Before creating environments, define the environment names.
-Note that these environment names are reused as the Azure DevOps environment names later.
+Note that these environment names are reused as the Azure DevOps environment names and service connection names later.

 ```bash
 dev_env='<dev-env-name>' # Example: dev